Kudoo39/trending-shop/README.md

 ## Features

 - **Browse Products:** Explore a diverse selection of products sourced from Platzi Fake Store API.
+- **Search Functionality:** Find products quickly by searching with keywords or specific terms, improving navigation and user experience.
 - **Product Details:** Access comprehensive information about each product, including name, price, description, and image.
 - **Shopping Cart Management:** Add products to the shopping cart and easily manage cart items.
 - **User Authentication:** Securely login and register accounts to access personalized features.